 From Sketches to 3D Models - 5/21/19

-After our ideation session on the environment, design, and UI development, Eric was able to get a rough model in unity using primitives, based on my sketches.
+After our iteration session on the environment, design and UI development, Eric was able to get a rough model in unity using primitives, based on my sketches.
 We have made the space smaller, so the user will be in one large room, whereas before, each station was designed to be in its own space.

 To begin the design process on the current primitive models, I will be bringing the models into Quill and Medium where I can do rough modeling over the base shapes.